-The Burns & McDonnell High-Risk Prostate Cancer Screening Program provides vital tools to help reduce the risk of developing prostate cancer.
+The Burns & McDonnell High-Risk Prostate Cancer Screening Program provides vital tools to help with early detection and treatment of men with prostate cancer.

 The goal of the program is to personalize prostate cancer screening – based on your risk factors, general health and screening goals – and to closely monitor high-risk patients.
 Patients receive comprehensive services delivered by cancer doctors and advanced practice providers from numerous specialties, at multiple convenient locations 5 days a week.

 Our services include: